What is the course about?

 What level is the course and do I need any particular skills?

-For players who have successfully completed Drumming level 1, and others who have an equivalent level of competence (to be demonstrated at audition).
+For players who have successfully completed Drumming level 1, and others who have an equivalent level of competence.

 You will need to follow written and verbal instructions in English and engage in class discussions.